eludi/arcajs/doc/EVENTS.md

 - {object} evt - an event structure containing event type, key name, current state of modifier keys and number of repetitions

+## textinput event

+The experimental text input event is triggered when a key having a printable ASCII value is pressed.
+Currently it does not support virtual on-screen keyboards in the browser runtime.

+### Callback function parameters:

+- {object} evt - an event structure containing event type, char string value for printable ASCII characters, or a key value for non-printable (navigation) keys

 ## gamepad event